 Non-existent Regulation in Nigeria: The Perfect Storm

-Which brings us back to Nigeria; why are Forex brokers so interested in the Nigerian market?
-The single most significant reason is the complete lack of local regulation.
+Which brings us back to Nigeria; why are Forex brokers so interested in the Nigerian market? the access to the best scalping indicator and the most significant reason is the complete lack of local regulation.

 In late 2018 the Nigerian financial regulator, the Securities and Exchange Commission (SEC), freely admitted in a public notice that:

 “online retail forex trading is currently unregulated and consequently may be subject to abuse.
 Until a framework for regulation of online retail forex trading is developed by the SEC, any person participating or engaged in such investment activity does so at his or her own risk.”